huiyonghkw/gitlab-ci-docker/README.md

 $ sudo docker-compose build && docker-compose up -d
 ```

-As default, you can visit http://ipaddress:8080 when the gitlab image built complete.
+Please allow a couple of minutes for the GitLab application to start. then you can open http://ipaddress:8080.
 502. If the server response.
 Please try to refresh the browser for many times。

-### Gitlab backup & restore
+## Gitlab backup & restore

-visit https://github.com/gitlabhq/gitlabhq/blob/master/doc/raketasks/backup_restore.md, please notice enter the container.
+Go into the container

 ```bash
 # This command will create 1494401197_2017_05_10_gitlab_backup.tar on /var/opt/gitlab/backups/